katalon-studio-samples/jira-ui-tests/README.md

 ### Execute a test suite with data-driven
 ![Execute a test suite with data-driven](https://github.com/katalon-studio-samples/jira-ui-tests/blob/master/Tutorials/Figures/Execute%20a%20test%20suite%20with%20data-driven.png)
 This example demonstrates how to apply data-driven approach into test execution with Katalon Studio.
-- **(1)** Expland the Test Suites structure, where all the test suites are stored and select the test suite you want to execute
+- **(1)** Expand the Test Suites structure, where all the test suites are stored and select the test suite you want to execute
 - **(2)** Select the test case you want to apply data-driven approach
 - **(3)** Click Show/Hide Data Binding to open Test Data and Variable Binding feature for the selected test case
 - **(4)** Add an Data Files item containing test data used in the test